Brionvega: History

+Legacy

 Many of the company's products are held in museum collections including the ADI Design Museum in Milan, the Pompidou Centre in Paris, the Victoria and Albert in London, the Powerhouse Museum (Museum of Applied Arts and Sciences) in Sydney, and the Cooper Hewitt and Museum of Modern Art in New York.

 The University of Parma holds a large collection of archival material relating to the company including sketches, drawings, prototypes, examples of Brionvega products, brochures and advertising materials.
 The National Museum of Science and Technology in Milan also holds a number of Brionvega products in its collection.

 In 2016 a Brionvega RR 126 radiogram once owned by the singer David Bowie was sold by Sotheby's in London for £257,000.

+Several examples of the company's products featured in the Art of Noise, a 2025 exhibition at the San Francisco Museum of Modern Art.